Life is good for ONE Bantamweight World Champion Bibiano “The Flash” Fernandes.

 He can add another milestone to his legendary career by defending his title against two-division world champion, Martin “The Situ-Asian” Nguyen, at ONE: IRON WILL in Bangkok, Thailand, on 24 March 2018.

 The epic World Champion showdown was announced by ONE Championship Chairman and CEO Chatri Sityodtong during a recent press conference in Vietnam, and in a Facebook post.

-However, times were not always so kind for the 37-year-old competitor, who endured more tragedy and heartbreak than any child should while growing up.
+However, times were not always so kind for the 37-year-old Fernandes, who endured more tragedy and heartbreak than any child ever should.

-Growing up in Manaus, Amazonas, with five siblings, Fernandes’ mother passed away when he was only 7 years old.
-His father could not provide for the family, so he forced them to move into the jungle where they had to hunt to feed themselves.
-There, he contracted Malaria, and nearly died.
+Growing up in Manaus, Amazonas, with five siblings, Fernandes’ mother passed away when he was seven years of age.
+His father could not provide for the family, so he forced “The Flash” and his siblings to live with their aunt deep in the Amazon Jungle, where they had to hunt and feed off the land to survive.
+There, he contracted malaria, and nearly died.

 Although times were grim, he maintained a positive outlook on life that has carried him throughout his decades-spanning martial arts career.

 “In the jungle, I always thought, ‘I can do better,’” he explains.
 “I had to get water, I had to help my aunt, I had to get the food and check on the fish.
 I had to do my job.
 Am I better than everybody?
 No. But I saw something different.”

 Soon after his father rescued him from the jungle and helped him win his bout with malaria, Fernandes would discover a better life.